 - To hear the original discussion of the weighted blanket that I got Sherry for Christmas, check out Episode #79.

-- Pictured above is the glass shower pane we ordered online for the beach house’s master bathroom, which is probably the wildest thing we’ve had the confidence to order on the Internet lately.
+- Pictured above is the glass shower pane we ordered online for the beach house’s en-suite bathroom, which is probably the wildest thing we’ve had the confidence to order on the Internet lately.
 Also, for anyone wondering, the basket is from World Market (in store, couldn’t find it online) and here’s the link to the marble and wood table.

 - The other item we mentioned buying out of our comfort zone was the Haier fridge in the beach house pantry, shown below: